 Help for Those Living with a Terminal Illness

 Hospice care is for people who are terminally ill, when the focus is on making them comfortable, not curing their condition.
 People of any age, from infants to seniors, can benefit from hospice.
-And it’s important to understand hospice care supports but does not replace other full-time caregivers.
+It’s important to understand hospice care supports but does not replace other full-time caregivers.
 Additionally, while patient care is the heart of hospice, hospice also supports each patient’s family.
 Avow’s hospice services don’t end with the patient’s passing.
 In fact, ongoing grief support for the entire family is available at Avow.

 The Avow Hospice Care Team

 Hospice is unique in that it offers patients and families a team of caregivers.
 In fact, members of an Avow patient’s team include: